LinuxCNC/linuxcnc/src/hal/classicladder/README.txt

 For using Classic Ladder as it is, you need :

    * Linux
-   * Gtk
+   * Gtk version 2

-I personnaly used the following distribution : Mandrake v9.2 (kernel v2.4.22)
+I personnaly used the following distribution : Mandriva 2006.

 In a console :
 type make if you want to recompile the sources. type ./classicladder to launch this project. or ./classicladder xxxxxxxx to start with using project datas xxxxxxxx.

-Ensure you've the package libgtk+1.2-devel installed before to compile.
+Ensure you've the package libgtk+1.2-devel installed before to compile (no more necessary since v0.7.60 using GTK2).

+To compile on PowerPC processor, in the Makefile, add the caracter '#' to comment the line MAKE_IO_ACCESS.

+A Windows port is available, but not with all the i/o features, and in an older version.

 MODBUS SERVER INCLUDED (SLAVE)...